Turkey Stuffing Meatballs

 Turkey and stuffing meatballs on a plate. | deliciousrecipeshere.com

-My favorite ingredient is the dried cranberries which provide a wonderful pop of subtle sweetness against the savory herbs and turkey.
-I remember bringing these to my mom’s holiday dinner and everyone was amazed at how much they tasted like traditional stuffing just in meatball form.
+My favorite ingredient has to be the dried cranberries.
+Their gentle bursts of sweetness perfectly balance the savory turkey and herbs.
+I once brought these to my mom’s holiday dinner, and she was amazed at how much they tasted like classic stuffing in meatball form.
+It became a memorable twist on a beloved tradition.

 Storage Tips

-These meatballs are great for making ahead.
-Once completely cooled store them in an airtight container in the refrigerator for up to three days.
-To freeze layer them in a zip top bag separating with parchment if needed and reheat straight from frozen in a low oven until warmed through.
+These meatballs hold up well if prepared ahead.
+After cooling, store them in an airtight container in the fridge for up to three days.
+For longer storage, freeze in a single layer inside a zip top bag and reheat from frozen in a low oven.

 Ingredient Substitutions